Upcoming Webinar: API Test Automation Best Practices for Continuous Business ConnectivityRegister Now

 If it is a regression/sanity suite that you are looking to test, then automation testing is your safe bet.
 Reasons are simple:

-With most automated testing tools, the reports of testing activity are automatically generated once the testing cycle completes.
+With leading automation testing tools, the reports of testing activity are automatically generated once the testing cycle completes.
 This eases the job of identifying defects and empowers the test team to make a decision with respect to reliability of the product.
 Since the test log is readily available go-live decision can be taken quickly and efficiently.

 Most automation testing tools are built in a way that enables the tester to test any kind of functionality right from presence of a button to absence of an image.
 However, some steps cannot be automated no matter which automation framework you choose.
 And in some cases, the automation framework that you have chosen to implement simply does not support the kind of testing you are expecting it to perform.